Robbinsdale, Minnesota: History

-Shortly after the Minnesota Territorial Legislative Assembly created Hennepin County in 1852, John C. Bohanon filed the first claim in the Township of Crystal Lake.
-Railroads didn't reach the area until 1880.
-A flag station was established near the farm of Alfred Parker and six years later he donated land for a depot.
+Shortly after the Minnesota Territorial Legislature created Hennepin County in 1852, John C. Bohanon filed the first claim in the Township of Crystal Lake.
+Railroads reached the area in 1880.
+A flag station was established near the farm of Alfred Parker, and six years later he donated land for a depot.
 The community that grew around it came to be known as Parker's Station.
 In 1887 Minneapolis made an effort to secure more taxable property by annexing neighboring townships.
 In response, Crystal Lake farmers incorporated the Village of Crystal.

-Later that year, entrepreneur, civil war veteran, and real estate developer, Andrew B. Robbins came to Parker's Station on behalf of an Illinois business interest.
-Robbins was a former state senator and the brother-in-law of lumber baron, Thomas Barlow Walker.
+Later that year, entrepreneur, civil war veteran, and real estate developer Andrew Bonney Robbins came to Parker's Station on behalf of an Illinois business interest.
+Robbins was a former state senator and the brother-in-law of lumber baron Thomas Barlow Walker.
 Robbins purchased 90 acres (360,000 m2) to the west of Lower Twin Lake to incorporate into the Robbinsdale Park subdivision.

-The summer of 1888 brought the first land boom.
-New industries moved in and a large Lutheran Seminary was built and Robbins began work on his Northern Car Company.
-The trolley manufacturing firm would eventually employ 150 people.
-In 1890 the Robbins built a 16-room Queen Anne-style mansion on Lower Twin Lake.
-After he moved his family in Robbins gathered investors and built the Hubbard Specialty Manufacturing Company.
-The firm made chairs and wheelbarrows.
-Despite his connections, Robbins was unable to persuade the Minneapolis Street Railway Company to extend a streetcar line up West Broadway.
+From 1888, new industries moved in and a large Lutheran seminary was built.
+In 1890, Robbins built a 16-room Queen Anne-style mansion on Lower Twin Lake.
+After he moved his family in, Robbins found investors to build the Hubbard Specialty Manufacturing Company.
+This firm made chairs and wheelbarrows.
+Despite his connections, Robbins could not persuade the Minneapolis Street Railway Company to extend a streetcar line up West Broadway.
 In 1891 he organized the North Side Street Railway Company and built his own line from the Minneapolis city limits to Robbinsdale Park.
-The street cars were pulled by horses until the line was converted to electricity.
-Robbins' development efforts led to tension between farm families and residents near the village center.
+The streetcars were pulled by horses until the line was converted to electricity.

+Robbins's development efforts led to tension between farm families and residents near the village center.
 A special election was held and a vote to dissolve the Village of Crystal carried unanimously.
-On April 19, 1893, the new 2.9 square mile village of Robbinsdale was organized.
+On April 19, 1893, the 2.9-square-mile village of Robbinsdale was organized.

 Fawcett Publications was founded in 1919 in Robbinsdale with the publication of Captain Billy's Whiz Bang.
-In 1922 Fawcett introduced True Confessions magazine.
-The new publication, modeled on popular detective and romance pulps attracted a large female readership.
-In 1929 Fawcett launched Modern Mechanics.
-The magazine championed Yankee ingenuity and do it yourself projects.
+In 1922, Fawcett introduced True Confessions magazine, which was popular among female readers.
+The city's pulp magazine history is echoed in Robbinsdale's annual summer celebration, Whiz Bang Days.
+In 1929, Fawcett launched Modern Mechanics, a magazine on ingenuity and do-it-yourself projects.
 The first issue's cover line was "Build your own airplane!".
 Modern Mechanics was later renamed Mechanix Illustrated.
-Fawcett Publications eventually outgrew their offices in the Security State Bank Building on West Broadway.
-In 1930, the company relocated to the Sexton Building in downtown Minneapolis.
-The city's pulp magazine history is echoed in Robbinsdale's annual summer celebration, Whiz Bang Days.
+In 1930, Fawcett Publications moved to downtown Minneapolis's Sexton Building.